Scottish Borders, Scotland

 We asked expats in Scottish Borders what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in the Scottish Borders should be aware of several key factors.
 Firstly, the cost of living in Scotland is generally lower than in many other parts of the UK, but it can vary depending on the specific area.
 The Scottish Borders is a rural area, so it may be less expensive than urban areas like Edinburgh or Glasgow.
 Healthcare in Scotland is managed by the National Health Service (NHS) Scotland, which provides free healthcare to all residents.
 However, expats should ensure they are eligible for this service or have appropriate health insurance.
 The Scottish Borders is known for its beautiful landscapes, historic sites, and outdoor activities, making it an attractive place for those who enjoy a peaceful, rural lifestyle.
 However, it's worth noting that public transportation can be limited in these areas, so having a car could be beneficial.
 Scotland has its own legal system, separate from the rest of the UK, so it's important to understand the local laws and regulations, particularly those related to property and taxes.
 The weather in Scotland can be unpredictable, with cold winters and mild summers.
 The Scottish Borders, being in the south of the country, tends to have milder weather than the Highlands, but it can still be quite rainy.
 Finally, while English is the main language spoken in Scotland, the local accent and dialect can be difficult to understand at first.
-Some residents in the Scottish Borders also speak Scots or Scottish Gaelic, so learning a few phrases in these languages could be helpful," explained one expat living in Scottish Borders, Scotland.
+Some residents in the Scottish Borders also speak Scots or Scottish Gaelic, so learning a few phrases in these languages could be helpful," wrote a member in Scottish Borders.

 What do expats in Scottish Borders appreciate most about the local culture?

 "Expats in Scottish Borders, appreciate the warm and welcoming nature of the locals, who are always ready to lend a helping hand.
 They love the rich history and heritage of the region, which is evident in the numerous castles, abbeys, and historic sites.
 The local festivals and events, such as the Common Ridings, are also a highlight, offering a unique insight into local traditions and customs.
 The beautiful landscapes, from rolling hills to picturesque coastlines, are greatly appreciated for their tranquility and natural beauty.
 Expats also value the slower pace of life in the Scottish Borders, which allows for a more relaxed and stress-free lifestyle.
-The local food and drink, particularly the seafood and whisky, are also highly praised," remarked one expat who made the move to Scottish Borders.
+The local food and drink, particularly the seafood and whisky, are also highly praised," said one expat who made the move to Scottish Borders.

 What do expats find most challenging?

 "Expats in Scottish Borders may find the local dialect and accents challenging to understand, as the region has a distinct linguistic style that can be difficult for non-natives to grasp.
 The weather can also be a challenge, as Scotland is known for its cold, rainy climate.
 The local cuisine, which includes dishes like haggis and black pudding, may be unfamiliar and unappealing to some expats.
 The pace of life in the Scottish Borders is slower than in many other places, which can be a difficult adjustment for those used to a faster, more hectic lifestyle.
 Additionally, the region's rural nature and relative isolation can be challenging for those who are used to living in more urban, cosmopolitan areas.
-Lastly, expats may find it challenging to integrate into the close-knit communities of the Scottish Borders, where families often have deep roots and long histories," wrote one member in Scottish Borders.
+Lastly, expats may find it challenging to integrate into the close-knit communities of the Scottish Borders, where families often have deep roots and long histories," wrote a member in Scottish Borders.

 Is there a lot of crime in Scottish Borders?